 Happy Thanksgiving!!
 Working Bikes will be closed on Thursday, November 28 in celebration of the holiday.
 But, we will be open normal hours from 12-5pm on Friday, November 29.
 Come on in for an unusual Black Friday deal, one that promotes recycling, sustainable transportation, supports giving (bikes) to those in need all year round, and still lands … read more

+Update: Visit Oak Park Education Foundation’s website for a rundown of Gadget Day and photos of participants at Working Bikes.
 Working Bikes will be hosting students enrolled in the Oak Park Education Foundation’s Gadget Day on Monday, January 20.
-The one-day camp is designed for students in grades K-8th who are out of school in observation of Martin Luther King Day.
-Campers who visit Working Bikes will prep bikes for shipping and learn a bit about bike maintenance basics. … read more
+The one-day camp is designed for students in grades K-8th who are out of school in observation of Martin Luther King … read more

 On Saturday, August 31 we opened a new volunteer workspace on the first floor of the warehouse.
 Construction of the space was made possible by a generous donation from the Brandon Bernier memorial fund and the Peter J. McGlaughlin and Jane Kitchel McGlaughlin Family Fund.
 Brandon’s friends, family, and Working Bikes comrades were on hand to remember the … read more